loembetyannick/movieapplication/README.md

 - dotnet restore
 - dotnet run -> will run the api
+- press the play button on MovieAPI

 # Viewing Frontend Design

-You can view the design for the frontend in React using Figma:
+You can view the design for the frontend in Blazor using Figma:

 - [Figma Design](https://www.figma.com/proto/zlzifSF8YyYlEywxqfQyTJ/moviesapplication?type=design&node-id=1-2&t=ZipgcCrkgLxYkIlR-1&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=1%3A2&mode=design)